Cataract Surgery

 Multifocal/Extended Depth of Focus IOL:

-- May reduce need for glasses
+- May reduce glasses dependence

-- Premium option (additional cost)
+- Premium option with additional cost

 Toric IOL: